hikergrace/MakeChange/README.md

 #### How to Run This Project
 Click run.
-Type in the amount the item costs, using two decimal places and <strong>no dollar sign<strong>, and click ENTER.
+Type in the amount the item costs, using two decimal places and <strong>no dollar sign</strong>, and click ENTER.
 Ex. for an item that is $5.75, type 5.75; for an item that is $5, type in 5.00

 #### Lessons Learned